fb-pixel

 Multi-FX vs. Stompboxes: Are Multi-Effects for Lazy Guitarists?

-From Stompboxes to Multi-FX: My Journey Through Guitar Effects
+From Stompboxes to Multi-FX: My Journey Through Guitar Effect

-When I began playing electric guitar as a teenager, it didn’t take long before I got my first stompbox.
-At the time, I bought a used Electro-Harmonix Step Stone Flanger from a friend at school for 10 German Marks.
-I still have this pedal, and now it’s worth a small fortune as a collector’s item!
-But let’s stay on topic.
-Soon after, I bought another second-hand pedal: an Ibanez Distortion that had a mind of its own, only turning on or off when it felt like it.
-Then came a Morley Wah-Fuzz with rust stains and missing screws, and a Boss Chorus that looked like it had survived a heavy battle, among others.
+When I started playing electric guitar as a teenager, it didn’t take long before I bought my first stompbox.
+I picked up a used Electro-Harmonix Step Stone Flanger from a friend at school for 10 German Marks.
+I still own that pedal today – and it’s now worth a small fortune as a collector’s item.

 From Digital Convenience to Analog Warmth